Areas of Interest

 - Byumseok Koh; Wei Cheng Mechanisms of carbon nanotube aggregation and the reversion of carbon nanotube aggregates in aqueous medium.
 Langmuir.
 2014;30(36):10899-10909

 - Yuanjie Pang; Hanna Song; Jin H. Kim; Ximiao Hou; Wei Cheng Optical trapping of individual human immunodeficiency viruses in culture fluid reveals heterogeneity with single-molecule resolution.
 Nature Nanotechnology.
 2014;9(8):624-630

 - Wei Cheng; Weikai Li Structural insights into ubiquinone biosynthesis in membranes.
 Science.
 2014;343(6173):878-881

-For a complete list of this person's publications, click HERE
+For a list of publications, click HERE